 Ameraucana Chicken Eggs Overview

-- Production Numbers: A healthy Ameraucana hen will lay 3-4 medium blue eggs per week, meaning you can expect about 150-200 eggs annually if she maintains good health.
+Production Numbers: A healthy Ameraucana hen will lay 3 to 4 medium blue eggs per week, meaning you can expect about 150 to 200 eggs annually if she maintains good health.
 Their peak production usually occurs in their first two years.
-(Learn about chicken lifespan and productive years).
+Learn more about chicken lifespan and productive years.

 At what age do Ameraucanas start laying?

 Ameraucana pullets typically begin laying between 5 and 7 months of age.
 This laying age is slightly later than production breeds.
 Some strains, particularly those from show lines, may not start laying until 10 months old.
+According to Mile Four’s breed guide, some keepers have noted that Ameraucanas might not lay their first egg for seven months or even longer.
 Factors like diet, season, and overall health also influence the start of laying.
 A little patience is required.

 Are Ameraucanas good egg layers?

 Let’s be honest.
 They are considered moderate to good egg layers.
 They won’t out-lay a production hybrid, but they are reliable.
+According to Practical Self Reliance, you’ll find they lay an average of 3 to 4 eggs per week during the egg-laying season.
 The bottom line is, people don’t choose an Ameraucana chicken for sheer volume; they choose them for the delightful experience of collecting blue eggs.
 They are also known for being consistent winter layers, which is a huge plus.

 Seasonal Egg Production Patterns